-Turkey Vultures are an average of 25 inches in length, with a wingspan of up to 6 feet.
-They can weigh as much as 8 pounds.
+Turkey vultures average 25 inches (63.5 cm) in length, with a wingspan of up to 6 feet (1.8 m).
+They can weigh as much as 8 pounds (3.6 kg).

-Turkey Vultures nest between March and June when the weather is warm.
+Turkey vultures nest between March and June when the weather is warm.
 They may nest on the ground or in a tree trunk.
-Turkey Vultures do not spend much time making nests and often find areas of broken sticks or grasses in which to lay their eggs.
-Females lay only 2 eggs during the nesting period.
-Both parents incubate the eggs for 38-41 days.
-After the chicks hatch, the parents feed them regurgitated food.
-Young Turkey Vultures leave the nest after 70-80 days.
+Turkey vultures do not spend much time making nests and often find areas of broken sticks or grasses in which to lay their eggs.
+Females lay only two eggs per nesting period.
+Both parents incubate the eggs for a total of 38-41 days.

-Turkey Vultures spend most of their time soaring over the land in search of the animal carcasses on which they feed.
+Turkey vultures spend most of their time soaring over the land in search of the animal carcasses on which they feed.
 They roost in large trees or on buildings.
 These vultures mainly inhabit areas of deciduous forest with adjacent farmland or other open spaces.